 - The Leslie Spit, a peninsula that extends 5 km southwest into Lake Ontario.

-The north edge of the Outer Harbour, as well as the west headlands of the Leslie Spit, is mostly public parkland.
-The exceptions are two marina areas that are restricted from public access.
+The north edge of the Outer Harbour, as well as the headlands of the Leslie Spit, is mostly public parkland.
+The exceptions are two marina areas that are restricted from public access, and the Ashbridges Bay Wastewater Treatment Plant.
+This may change if Waterfront Toronto’s Master Plan for “Lake Ontario Park” becomes reality, with public access opened up in these areas.

 The rest of the Leslie Spit is 99% publicly owned and accessible, with some restrictions.
 While the upper portion of the spit is part of Tommy Thompson Park and managed by the Toronto and Region Conservation Authority, the lower portion is still an active fill dumping zone that is owned and managed by Ports Toronto.
 These sites of fill dumping are being converted to wetlands in the long term, and therefore there are changing restrictions on the areas and times that people can access the shoreline of the spit.